caretapps-developer/gb2-terminal-monorepo/UI_SCREENS_GUIDE.md

   - **Multi Page Layout** - Category → Amount on separate screens
   - **Multi Category Cart Layout** - Shopping cart style (not yet implemented)
   - **Tap-to-Pay Layout** - Fixed amount, zero-touch payments
+- Configure offline mode preference
 - Configure terminal metadata

+**Offline Mode Configuration:**
+A blue card with toggle switch allows administrators to enable/disable offline mode:

+**Configuration Options:**
+- **Toggle Switch** - Enable/disable offline mode for this kiosk session
+- **Visual Feedback** - Shows current state (enabled/disabled) with descriptive text
+- **Info Icon** - Provides context about offline mode functionality

+**Offline Mode States:**
+- **Enabled** - "✓ Enabled - Kiosk will continue accepting payments offline"
+- **Disabled** - "✗ Disabled - Kiosk will show errors when offline"

+**How It Works:**
+- When enabled, payments can be collected during internet outages
+- Payments are stored on the reader and automatically synced when connection is restored
+- Requires offline mode to be enabled in Stripe Dashboard
+- Preference is saved to localStorage and persists across app restarts

 **Tap-to-Pay Configuration:**
 When "Tap-to-Pay (Quick Payment)" layout is selected, an additional configuration card appears: